harveynick/harveynick.github.com/_posts/2013-05-19-barbell-training-follow-up.markdown

 Brad Pitt in Fight Club I am not, but I don't hate what I see when I look in the mirror anymore, either.
 There are things wrapped around my skeleton which I could describe as muscles without worrying that I might be sniggered at.
 Stand me next to <strike>The Rock</strike> Dwayne Johnson and I'll still look like I'm made out of plastic spoons and low quality play dough, but I feel like I'm making progress in the right direction.

-[^n]: Yes, "plug-ins".
+[^1]: Yes, "plug-ins".
 I'm sure you couldn't possibly imagine why this terminology might appeal to me.

-[^n]: I tend to use PhD Nutrition Pharma Whey.
+[^2]: I tend to use PhD Nutrition Pharma Whey.
 It actually tastes pretty good... and alright, yes, fine, using a brand with that name kind of amuses me.
 My Dad likes Reflex, and one of my work colleagues goes for Optimum.
 Another uses PhD.
 Your millage may vary.
 Flavour wise: chocolate or banana, all the way.